Physical Therapy (DPT)

 Support a PT Student

-In 2017, DPT alumni and faculty Raj Sawhney and Steve Gough created the Sawhney-Gough Clinical Excellence Scholarship.
-The purpose of this scholarship is to provide recognition and financial assistance to a second-year physical therapy student at Chatham University's School of Health Sciences.Give Now
+- In 2017, DPT alumni and faculty Raj Sawhney and Steve Gough created the Sawhney-Gough Clinical Excellence Scholarship.
+The purpose of this scholarship is to provide recognition and financial assistance to a second-year physical therapy student.
+Funds donated match those provided by Drs.
+Sawhney and Gough to create a $10,000 scholarship.

 News & Stories